agrimkumar/Blog_App_Using_Flask/README.md

 # Blog_App_Using_Flask
-This a Blog Application using Flask Framework.
+This is a Blog Application using Flask Framework.